 Long-term animal studies of golimumab have not been conducted to evaluate its carcinogenic potential.
 Mutagenicity studies have not been conducted with golimumab.
 A fertility study conducted in mice using an analogous anti-mouse TNFα antibody showed no impairment of fertility.

 Use In Specific Populations

-There are no adequate and well-controlled studies of SIMPONI in pregnant women.
+Pregnancy Category B - There are no adequate and well-controlled trials of SIMPONI in pregnant women.
 Because animal reproduction and developmental studies are not always predictive of human response, it is not known whether SIMPONI can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
 SIMPONI should be used during pregnancy only if clearly needed.

 IgG antibodies are known to cross the placenta during pregnancy and have been detected in the serum of infants born to patients treated with these antibodies.
 Since SIMPONI is an IgG antibody, infants born to women treated with SIMPONI during their pregnancy may be at increased risk of infection for up to 6 months.
 Administration of live vaccines to infants exposed to SIMPONI in utero is not recommended for 6 months following the mother's last SIMPONI injection during pregnancy [see WARNINGS AND PRECAUTIONS].